jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 ---
 layout: blog
-title: "Grey Finance: Everything You Need to Know"
+title: 'Grey Finance: Everything You Need to Know'
 description: This guide covers everything you need to know about Grey before deciding whether or not to receive international payments with it in Nigeria.
 Grey is one of the [go-to international money transfer platforms](https://monierate.com/blog/9-best-international-money-transfer-apps-in-nigeria) in Nigeria that offer a more convenient and often cheaper alternative to traditional banks for international transactions.
 createdAt: 2024-10-17T18:24:00
 updatedAt: 2024-10-29T18:24:00